ctm/spa/README.md

 Regardless of how it's invoked, this code brings up a "lobby" window that has a "Create Table" button that creates new windows which can closed by clicking on a wastebasket icon in the lobby.
-In multi-window mode (the default), each window can also be closed by using the native close button for the window that's created, whether it's a web window or a Tauri application window.
+In multi-window mode (the default except for iOS or Android), each window can also be closed by using the native close button for the window that's created, whether it's a web window or a Tauri application window.

 In single-page mode, there is only a single-page that shows either the lobby or a single table, but the table windows have a button to get